-Guidance: Seasonal influenza vaccination of children and pregnant women
+Public health guidance: Seasonal influenza vaccination of children and pregnant women

 The aim of this guidance document is to provide EU/EEA Member States and EU bodies with relevant information to make an informed decision on routine vaccination of healthy children and pregnant women with seasonal influenza vaccine.
 The options presented in this document are based on a systematic review of the literature and the opinions of a group of independent experts.

 Meeting report: Understanding the behavioural aspects and the role of health communication in mitigating the impact of seasonal influenza